Ross Menzies

-Adam Ross Menzies (born 31 October 1934) is a Scottish former professional footballer who played as a wing half.
+Adam Ross Menzies (31 October 1934 – 3 September 2022) was a Scottish professional footballer who played as a wing half.

 Career

 Born in Rutherglen, Menzies began his career at Armadale Thistle in 1953.
 He then played for Rangers, making 3 Cup appearances in September 1954, before moving to Cardiff City in August 1957, for whom he made 1 Football League appearance.
 He then played for Cheltenham Town.

-He also played for Scotland schools.
+Menzies also played for Scotland schools.

+Death

+Menzies died in Aberfeldy, Perthshire on 3 September 2022, at the age of 87.